ValeriiaPershakova/ValeriiaPershakovaMobile/README.md

   - homePageTitle: expected title of the first open page
   - query: searched word

-Also to run tests you need to create credentials.properties file in the root of the project and set property:
+**Also to run tests you need to create credentials.properties file in the root of the project and set property:
-'token={your token}'
+'token={your token}'**

 Run
 ---
+1. Create credentials.properties file with token
-1. Connect to EPAM Network
+2. Connect to EPAM Network
-2. Run Maven project with one desired profile
+3. Run Maven project with one desired profile

 **Do not forget to release the device after test, "keepDevice" option is enabled.**